So you’ve decided to invest in a wood pellet grill but still haven’t decided which brand to buy.

 Pit Boss vs Traeger Wood Pellet Grill – Head to head

 I always try and avoid coming out and saying one grill is definitely “better” than another.

 It’s very hard to compare grills fairly.
 For example, if one gill costs $500 and another costs $1000, is it fair to say that the $1000 grill is better?

-You’ve also got the situation where each brand is constantly updating their line-up and grill construction.
+You’ve also got a situation where each brand is constantly updating its line-up and grill construction.

 So a review you read might be talking about the 2016 Pit Boss which is no-longer sold.